exclamaforte/exclamaforte.github.io/blog/content/posts/evaluating-tts-products.md

 They require an attribution on the free plan; their higher tiers remove this requirement.

 The pricing is 10,000 characters for the free tier, 60,000 characters for 22$, or 0.1723 cents per word, making them relatively costly.
-It's clear they're positioning themselves to be a direct replacement replacement to professional work, and at those prices I would expect nothing less.
+It's clear they're positioning themselves to be a direct replacement replacement to professional work, and at those prices I would expect nothing less than professional quality.

 They make it very easy to clone voices, requiring only a few vocal samples.
-From my tests, they seem to be the best available option.
+From my tests, they seem to be the best available turn-key option for cloning voices.

 ### [Hiring a Human on Fiverr](https://go.fiverr.com/visit/?bta=649953&brand=fiverrcpa&landingPage=https%3A%2F%2Fwww.fiverr.com%2Fcategories%2Fmusic-audio%2Fvoice-overs)
 How does all of this compare to [hiring a human on Fiverr](https://go.fiverr.com/visit/?bta=649953&brand=fiverrcpa&landingPage=https%3A%2F%2Fwww.fiverr.com%2Fcategories%2Fmusic-audio%2Fvoice-overs)?
 Voiceover artists on Fiver will charge around 5-25$ per 150 words, or 3.33 cents per word.
 The obvious benefit for working with a human as they are perfectly human-sounding.
 The downside is that they can take up to 2 days to produce the final product and there's no programmatic API yet.
 Paging NeuraLink.

 ## Conclusion

 I'm planning on using Google Cloud TTS to generate voiceovers for this blog.
 It gives great quality results and it is relatively inexpensive.
 Tortise seems extremely effective and re-training it to generate voices seems like a lot of fun.
 If I ever get around to building my home ML server, I plan on switching.
-Maybe some day.
+Maybe when my electricity is cheaper than $0.30 / kWh I'll get around to it.